qgis/QGIS-Documentation/source/docs/user_manual/working_with_ogc/server/services.rst

   request, to let QGIS Server scale symbols according to the map view image size.

-Contest based legend features are based on the
+Content based legend features are based on the
 `UMN MapServer implementation: <http://www.mapserver.org/development/rfc/ms-rfc-101.html>`_

 * **SHOWFEATURECOUNT** if set to ``TRUE`` adds in the legend the